OpsVault

 restore

-Restore a database from a local backup file.
+Restore a database from a local or remote backup file.

 Restore overwrites the target database.
 All existing data will be replaced by the contents of the backup file.
 There is no undo.
-Make sure you are restoring to the correct database before confirming.
+The wizard always asks for explicit confirmation before proceeding.

 restore run